 Seymour Holtzman has served as our Executive Chairman of the Board since August 2014.
 From April 2000 to August 2014, Mr. Holtzman served as our Chairman of the Board.
-On May 25, 2001, the Board of Directors hired Mr. Holtzman as an employee.
 Mr. Holtzman has been involved in the retail business for over 40 years.
 For many years, he has been the president and chief executive officer of Jewelcor, Incorporated, a former New York Stock Exchange listed company that operated a chain of retail stores.
 From 1986 to 1988, Mr. Holtzman was chairman of the board and also chief executive officer of Gruen Marketing Corporation, an American Stock Exchange listed company involved in the nationwide distribution of watches.
 For at least the last five years Mr. Holtzman has served as chairman and chief executive officer of Jewelcor Management, Inc., a company primarily involved in investment and management services.
 Mr. Holtzman is the chief executive officer and indirectly the owner of C.D.
-Peacock, Inc., a Chicago, Illinois retail jewelry establishment, the managing member of Luxury Swiss, LLC, a retail Rolex Watch establishment, and the chief executive officer and owner of Homeclick, LLC, a privately-held internet retailer specializing in luxury brands for the home.
-Mr. Holtzman was the chief executive officer and co-chairman of the board of George Foreman Enterprises, Inc., formerly MM Companies, Inc. until his resignation in November 2010.
+Peacock, Inc., a Chicago, Illinois retail jewelry establishment, the managing member of Luxury Swiss, LLC, a retail Rolex watch establishment, and the chief executive officer and owner of Homeclick, LLC, a privately-held internet retailer specializing in luxury brands for the home.
 Mr. Holtzman is a successful entrepreneur with extensive experience working with public companies and provides valuable insight to the Board with respect to strategic planning.

 David A. Levin has been our President and Chief Executive Officer since April 10, 2000 and a director since April 11, 2000.
 From 1999 to 2000, he served as the executive vice president of eOutlet.com.
 Mr. Levin was president of Camp Coleman, a division of The Coleman Company, from 1998 to 1999.
 Prior to that, Mr. Levin was president of Parade of Shoes, a division of J. Baker, Inc., from 1995 to 1997.
 Mr. Levin was also president of Prestige Fragrance & Cosmetics, a division of Revlon, Inc., from 1991 to 1995.
 Mr. Levin has worked in the retail industry for over 30 years.
 Since joining us, Mr. Levin has been instrumental in transforming us from a company which exclusively operated Levi Strauss & Co. branded apparel to the largest specialty retailer of big & tall men's apparel.
-In May 2012, Mr. Levin joined the board of directors of Christopher & Banks Corporation, a publicly-traded company that specializes in women's apparel.
-Mr. Levin brings to the Board valuable experience in merchandising and marketing initiatives.
+In May 2012, Mr. Levin joined the board of directors of Christopher & Banks Corporation, a publicly-traded company and will continue to serve as a director until his term ends on June 30, 2016.
+Mr. Levin has extensive knowledge of our Company and valuable experience in merchandising and marketing initiatives.
+In his role as Chief Executive Officer he also acts as a liaison between the Board and management.